A library’s mission is to facilitate the spread of information. There is no greater action contrary to this goal than book burning.

 How much human knowledge has been purged from our collective memory due to such deliberate destruction?
 How much ground in scientific and cultural advancement has been lost by the absence of this information?

 The invention and widespread use of the printing press in the 1400s revolutionized the mass production of books and forever changed the democratization of knowledge throughout society.
 Prior to this time, books were transcribed by hand and usually only a precious few copies were made of each title.
 This made book burning, which could eradicate all versions of a work, an exceedingly efficient form of post-publication censorship.

-The Ancient Library of Alexandria, the largest collections of classical texts to have ever existed, was destroyed, possibly due to a fire set by Roman Legionnaires.
+The Great Library of Alexandria, the largest collection of classical texts to have ever existed, was destroyed, possibly due to a fire set by Roman Legionnaires.
 More recently, the Iraq National Library and Archive was looted and burned during the 2003 invasion, and the Egyptian Scientific Institute was burned by protestors in 2011.

 Book Burning in the Future